 At first glance, it seems to make sense that eudaimonia eludes those who are suffering: after all, how can those suffering be happy?
 It may accordingly seem rational for those who are intensely suffering to use any means at their disposal to escape their agony—including suicide or recruiting others to assist them in committing suicide.
 An Aristotelian analysis of eudaimonia, moreover, may seem to confirm the ability of suffering to preclude eudaimonia in so far as suffering preoccupies the mind and the primary form of eudaimonia requires one “to strain every nerve” to contemplate through philosophical wisdom what the gods contemplate.

-But eudaimonia, as this life’s chief good, is also predicated, albeit analogously and secondarily, of virtuous activities; and these are, by no means, precluded by suffering.
+But eudaimonia, as this life’s chief good, is also predicated, albeit analogously and secondarily, of virtuous activities; and these are not precluded by suffering.
 Indeed, suffering increases the opportunity for virtuous activity—even when suffering is fatal.
 For evidence we need look no further than the Nazi concentration camp.
 In that horror, some despaired and committed suicide.
 But not all.
 Not those who intended, according to Viktor Frankl in his Man’s Search for Meaning, to die well.
 What constitutes dying well?
 Frankl describes two ways of dying well.
-One of these ways required recognizing dying as an opportunity to be faithful and not to betray what one knows is true—as put by Frankl:
+One of these ways requires one to recognize dying as an opportunity to be faithful and not to betray what one knows is true—as put by Frankl:

 The way in which a man accepts his fate and all the suffering it entails, the way in which he takes up his cross, gives him ample opportunity—even under the most difficult circumstances—to add a deeper meaning to his life.
 It may remain brave, dignified and unselfish.
 Or in the bitter fight for self-preservation he may forget his human dignity and become no more than an animal.
 Here lies the chance for a man either to make use of or to forgo the opportunities of attaining the moral values that a difficult situation may afford him.